The Top 10 Most Asked Questions About Morocco

 Morocco is a malaria-free country and no vaccinations are required to enter the country.
 Tap water is safe for locals, but often not for tourists.
 We recommend that you bring a Steri-Pen with you to filter your own water, or purchase bottled water.
 Avoid eating uncooked vegetables or fruit that have not been washed with filtered water.
 When purchasing fresh juices from local vendors, ask them to squeeze it fresh in front of you.
 Ask them to use bottled water only.
 Be cautious when eating street food.

-What are my accommodation choices in Morocco?
+What Riad’s in Morocco?

 Within the walls of the ancient Medina you will find Moroccan Riads.
 These bright airy guesthouses are quintessentially Morocco.
 A Riad in Arabic is a garden.
 It is the traditional Moroccan house in cities like Fes, Marrakesh, Meknes, and Rabat.
 It is usually two or more storeys around an Andalusian style courtyard with a fountain in the middle.
 Riads were inhabited by the wealthiest citizens, merchants, and dignitaries.
 With the booming of tourism, they were later converted into bed and breakfasts or restaurants.
 Entering one of these Riads transports you back in time.
 The architecture is Amazigh (Berber) and Moorish with walls adorned with plaster and zellige tiles, usually with Arabic calligraphy of poetry or verses from the Qur’an